Simple RAG

 Learn how to manage retrieval on the client-side for complete control.

-In the Agentic RAG approach, we delegate the retrieval process to the agent itself.
+In the agentic RAG approach, we delegate the retrieval process to the agent itself.
 Instead of your application deciding what to search for, we provide the agent with a custom tool that allows it to query your vector database directly.
 This makes the agent more autonomous and your client-side code much simpler.

 By the end of this tutorial, you’ll have a research assistant that autonomously decides when to search your vector database and what queries to use.